 Alternatively, if you want to teach English as a second language or to deliver specialist subjects such as law or biology via the medium of English in your home country, our Teacher Development Course with CLIL (Content Language Integrated Learning) course is perfect for you.

 If you’re a teacher from the EU you can apply for funding to study our TKT under the Erasmus plus programme.
 For more information about Erasmus plus please visit www.erasmusplus.org.uk

 Our TKT course covers important components of teaching such as:

-On our TKT course you can choose to take the Cambridge exam.
+On our TKT course you can choose to take the relevant Cambridge exam.
 If you pass, you will receive a recognised international teaching certificate from the Cambridge ESOL Examinations Board.
 You need to tell us if you want to enter the exam(s) 6 weeks prior to starting your course.
-Please note that it is only possible to take the exam with us when studying an in-school course.
-If you are studying this course online you will need to take the exam at a centre near you.
-Please see the Cambridge website to find a centre.

 We can offer this course at other times of the year for groups of 10 or more students – please email firstname.lastname@example.org for more information.